 is used only in the context of Dynamic Data Exchange (DDE).
-For a complete description and an example of using this option, see "Using the DDE HOTLINK" on page 282.
+For a complete description and an example of using this option, see "Using the DDE HOTLINK" in the "Using Dynamic Data Exchange" section in SAS Companion for Windows.

 is used in the context of I/O operations on variable record format files.
-When this option is specified, any occurrence of Z is interpreted as character data and not as an end-of-file marker.
+When this option is specified, any occurrence of $^Z$ is interpreted as character data and not as an end-of-file marker.

 specifies the record length (in bytes).
-Under Windows, the default is 256.
+Under Windows, the default is 32767.
 The value of record-length can range from 1 to 1,073,741,823 (1 gigabyte).